liamschulze/PropertyChanger/README.md

 # PropertyChanger
-An application to change the creation time, edit time and the last acces time of a file
+An application to change the creation time, modification time and the last acces time of a file